-Students and parents are encouraged to be involved with every aspect of the support process and their views and considerations will be taken into account.
-In line with the SEN Code of Practice (2014) parents will have the opportunity to meet with teachers and/or the SENDCo at least termly.
+Students or children, and parents are encouraged to be involved with every aspect of the support process and their views and considerations will be considered.
+In line with the SEN Code of Practice (2015) parents will have the opportunity to meet with teachers and/or the SENDCo at least termly.
 Additional contact can be arranged whenever necessary.